Sauna: History

 Western saunas originated in Finland where the oldest known saunas were made from pits dug in a slope in the ground and primarily used as dwellings in winter.
 The sauna featured a fireplace where stones were heated to a high temperature.
 Water was thrown on the hot stones to produce steam and to give a sensation of increased heat.
 This would raise the apparent temperature so high that people could take off their clothes.
 The first Finnish saunas were always of a type now called savusauna; "smoke sauna".
-These differed from present-day saunas in that they were operated by heating a pile of rocks called a kiuas by burning large amounts of wood for about 6 to 8 hours and then letting out the smoke before enjoying the löyly, a Finnish term meaning, collectively, both the steam and the heat of a sauna (in the closely related Estonian, the equivalent term is leili).
+These differed from present-day saunas in that they were operated by heating a pile of rocks called a kiuas by burning large amounts of wood for about 6 to 8 hours and then letting out the smoke before enjoying the löyly, a Finnish term meaning, collectively, both the steam and the heat of a sauna (in the closely related Estonian, the equivalent term is leil).
 A properly heated "savusauna" yields heat for up to 12 hours.

 Bain Finlandais.
 Illustration of a Finnish sauna in 1804 by Giuseppe Acerbi.

 As a result of the Industrial Revolution, the sauna evolved to use a wood-burning metal stove with rocks on top, kiuas, with a chimney.
 Air temperatures averaged around 75–100 C but sometimes exceeded 110 C in a traditional Finnish sauna.
 As the Finns migrated to other areas of the globe, they brought their sauna designs and traditions with them.
 This led to a further evolution of the sauna, including the electric sauna stove, which was introduced in 1938 by Metos Ltd in Vaasa.
 Although sauna culture is more or less related to Finnish and Estonian culture, the evolution of the sauna took place around the same time in Finland and Baltic countries; they all have valued the sauna, its customs and traditions until the present day.

 The sauna became very popular especially in Scandinavia and the German-speaking regions of Europe after the Second World War: German soldiers had experienced Finnish saunas when the two nations fought together against the Soviet Union (see Continuation War).
 Saunas were so important to Finnish soldiers that they built them not only in mobile tents but even in bunkers.
 After the war, the German soldiers brought the custom back to Germany and Austria, where it became popular in the second half of the 20th century.
 The German sauna culture also became popular in neighbouring countries such as Switzerland, Belgium, the Netherlands, and Luxembourg.

 Sauna culture has been registered in the Representative List of the Intangible Cultural Heritage of Humanity under two entries: "Smoke sauna tradition in Võromaa" in 2014 and "Sauna culture in Finland" in 2020.